 I like camping in backcountry areas that are accessible with my Jeep Wrangler.
 I live in Southern California and there are many mountain and desert backcountry areas where dispersed primitive camping is allowed and accessible with an off-road capable vehicle.

 BUT – and here’s where it gets complicated – I also like hitting technical off-road trails.
 And when I do, I want my Jeep to be unencumbered by heavy and bulky gear, such as an overland kitchen, water, fuel and food storage, and a roof-top tent.
-I often carry a roof-top tent on the top of my Jeep but found that it added weight and raised my center of gravity, which was unnerving on very technical trails.
+For may years, I often carried a roof-top tent on the top of my Jeep but found that it added weight and raised my center of gravity, which was unnerving on very technical trails.

-Also, when I camp with a roof-top tent on my vehicle, I needed to pack it up every day if I want to drive somewhere.
+Also, when I camped with a roof-top tent on my vehicle, I needed to pack it up every day if I want to drive somewhere.

 Having a trailer allows you to keep your vehicle unencumbered and thus easier to use as a daily driver and for day excursions from camp when you are in the backcountry.